MK2345/Skin-Cancer-Detection/README.md

 You will find the data sets on the following link: https://www.kaggle.com/competitions/isic-2024-challenge/data

-### It can be seen that the images have different sizes and the data set is extremely unbalanced.
+### The images vary in size, and the dataset is extremely unbalanced.

 <img src="images/img9.png">